Toy-Department/CMM-Arm/App/README.md

-# CMM Digitizing Arm - Desktop Application
+# CMM Arm - Desktop Application

-A professional Electron-based desktop application for controlling and visualizing data from the CMM 4-axis digitizing arm.
+A professional Electron-based desktop application for controlling and visualizing data from the CMM 4-axis arm.

 ## Features